Mad-Pixels/github-workflows/README.md

 3. Run the examples locally to verify nothing breaks
 4. Commit your changes
 5. Push and open a Pull Request against `main`.
-6. We’ll review, suggest feedback, and merge when ready!
+6. We'll review, suggest feedback, and merge when ready!

 Feel free to open issues for bugs or feature requests, and tag them with appropriate labels.